irena-flextool/flextool/docs/how_to.md

 Note that the results of a nested rolling solve run are 'close enough', not exact, because the information in the model is decreased.
 This is the price you pay for the speed.
 Therefore, the results should not be taken they are, instead it is important to know how to interpret the results: What is phenomena are missing?
 How will they affect the results?
 Where should extra investments go to satisfy the demand?

 In the init.sqlite there are four example scenarios related to this:

 - *multi_fullYear_battery*: The four period full year single solve, with coal, wind, battery storage with unlimited investment possibilities.
 Running this is still possible, but takes a few minutes.
 This is here as a reference for the nested solves.
 - *multi_fullYear_battery_nested_24h_invest_one_solve*: This has the nested structure and the investment solve is done with 24h timesteps and storage solve 6h timesteps.
-- *multi_fullYear_battery_nested_multi_invest*: This has split the investment to four solves with each having two period horizon.
+- *multi_fullYear_battery_nested_sample_invest_one_solve*: This has the investment solve as 5weeks sample but all the four periods are included in the same investment solve.
 Nested structure with 6h storage solve timesteps.
-- *multi_fullYear_battery_nested_sample_invest_one_solve*: This has the investment solve as 5weeks sample but all the four periods are included in the same investment solve.
+- *multi_fullYear_battery_nested_multi_invest*: This has split the investment to four solves with each having two period 5weeks sample period horizon.
 Nested structure with 6h storage solve timesteps.

 The 24h is clearly too long timestep and the it invests too little for storage and coal.
 Large upward penalty insues.
-The sample invest also invests too little, as the largest demand-supply ratio weeks are not in the five week sample.
+The sample one solve invest also invests too little, as the largest demand-supply ratio weeks are not in the five week sample.
 However, the investments are spread more accurately.
-The splitted investment run in this case actually gives the same results as the complete single solve.
+The splitted sample investment run in this case similar results as the one solve sample run.
 This is not always the case!
-Here we have used the same values in all the periods except scaling the demand (inflow) linearly up for later years.
+Here the only difference between periods was linarly increased demand.

 ## How to use CPLEX as the solver